Tess224/Theory-On-Biological-States-In-Humans-Beings/README.md

 If you're a clinician, researcher, engineer, student, founder, or just another curious human who enjoys asking "but why?" one too many times, you're in the right place, maybe.

 Welcome to what goes on in my little mind.

+_A note before you read: This series mixes established biology with my own attempts to build a more unified way of thinking about living systems.
+I'll always try to distinguish accepted science from my own interpretations as the framework evolves._